lkovari/RibbonsColorRecursive/README.md

 The task is, to create a program in C# that models five ribbons, based on the description above, and detects the visible colors when seeing the top ribbons' hole positions.

-(Not an exhaustive solution because it is not a fast solution 1 billion randomly generated hole positions on five ribbons, but we can improve that with some assync operations.
-Now I using bitwise operation each bit is represent a hole position, in this case the memory consumprion is lower than if represent a hole in one byte.)
+(Not an exhaustive solution because it is not too fast solution, five ribbons with 1 billion randomly generated hole positions.
+We can improve the performance with some assync or concurrent operations, for example one thread find the color in one position.
+Now I using bitwise operation, each bit is represent a hole position, so on one byte I able to represent eight hole positions.
+In this case the memory consumprion is lower than when we use one byte to one hole position.)

 Run: